 These elements have been found in quarries in the North West and East of Ireland and it is possible that some properties in the Derry City and Strabane District Council area may be affected by them.

-It is important to note that DCSDC can not carry out any form of defective blocks testing on any property within the city and district.
+However, it is important to note that DCSDC can not carry out any form of defective blocks testing on any property within the city and district.
 We recommend property owners who wish to carry out testing to seek the advice of a Structural Engineer, in the first instance, and who would be best placed to advise further.

 Please email: email@example.com with the following details: